someone2042/UniCollab-App/README.md

 * Enhanced real-time communication features like video conferencing and screen sharing.
 * Integration with third-party tools for a seamless workflow.
 * Gamification elements to motivate and engage users.
+* Possible integration of github api instead of relying on local storage of version files.